-- The summary of your purchase in the order confirmation email you received.
+- The summary of your purchase in the order confirmation email that you received.

 - The “Technical specifications” section on the Back Market product details page for your item.

-If you no longer wish to keep the item and are within the first 30 days of receiving it, you can still cancel ("withdrawal") your purchase.
+If you no longer wish to keep the item and are within 30 days of receiving it, you can still cancel (“withdrawal”) your purchase.

 If you received the correct keyboard layout but are not familiar with the layout of some keys, it may be because it was customised for another user in its first life.
 Rest assured that all the same keys are included, just possibly with a few exceptions in their location and/or presentation.
 If it’s a problem for you, feel free to return the item.